hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_poems/232_a_hymn_to_the_divinity_of_shri_ramakrishna.md

 Fill the air, in evening worship to Thee.

 One glancing vision at Thine eyes divine
-Cleared by the collyrium of Jnâna
+Cleared by the collyrium of Jnāna
 Defies delusion.
 O thou blotter-out
 Of all the taints of sin, Intelligence
 Pure, unmingled is Thy form.
 Of the world